Engee documentation

 • Gears are treated as solids.

-• Coulomb friction slows down the simulation (see here for details).
+• Coulomb friction slows down the simulation (for more information, see here).

 Ports